 It's Better Off

-- Switch off all air con units, extractor fans and heaters
+- Switch off any heaters, air con units and extractor fans.

-- Turn off research equipment that does not need to be used over the break
+- Turn off any research equipment that doesn’t need to stay on over the closure period.

 - Alter any timers on lights and equipment.

 - Close windows and blinds to maintain temperatures and increase security.

 Some of these tips may even prove to be a useful reminder for your home office too.
 Remember, DO NOT switch off any equipment that is in use for vital experiments, research or local fridges and freezers.